 Latin is a bitch.
 It’s a dead, annoying language.
-Oh, sure, it’s fun to whip out at cocktail parties to impress potential sexual partners but other than that only doctors, lawyers and gardeners ever use it.
+Oh, sure, it’s fun to whip out at cocktail parties to impress potential romantic partners but other than that only doctors, lawyers and gardeners ever use it.
 And only the gardeners argue about how to pronounce it.

 I’m talkin’ mean arguments, down and dirty.
 I’ve seen people actually come close to blows over Agastache, a plant that smells like root beer.
 The height of humor is two little old sun-wrinkled ladies in dirty canvas pants and floppy hats shrieking at each other in a garden center over a tiny pot of leaves and dirt.
 Girls, nobody gives a rip.
 Just call it hyssop.

 (For the record, it’s Ah-gah-STAH-kee.
 Now you can go to that cocktail party.)

 When I shuttered my landscaping and personal gardening company in Denver and moved to Oregon, my challenging little world of Latin-speak turned into an insurmountable trial-by-mispronunciation.
 Turns out, there are regional preferences in the horticultural community, not to mention a much wider variety of species to play with in a temperate rainforest.
 My favorite root beer plant took a back seat to countless bamboos, ferns, and ground covers–literally thousands of ways to get yelled at in Portland Nursery by little old ladies.
 Thank god I was out of the business.

 However, a gardener doesn’t just hang up their plant goggles and move on.
 Flora appreciation gets in the blood.
 I continue to Google cutting edge garden design and fondle things in garden centers and I still ooh and aah whenever I pass by a beautiful specimen in the park.
 Plants, too.